Nothing surprising here – more and more law enforcement agencies are realizing the importance of a digital evidence management system.

 Interested in trying out VIDIZMO DEMS for free?
 Here is the 7-day free trial.

-Rafey and Hasan are Associate Product Marketing Analysts at VIDIZMO and hold expertise in modern law enforcement technologies, particularly digital evidence management systems.
-They actively research the changing law enforcement landscape to keep up with the trends.
+Rafey is a Product Marketing Analyst at VIDIZMO and holds expertise in enterprise video content management, digital evidence management, and redaction technologies.
+He actively researches tech industries to keep up with the trends.
 For any queries, feel free to reach out to websales@vidizmo.com